radutolontan/BASM_Pocket_Museum/README.md

 ### 1. SensorTask
 Responsible for initializing, managing, collecting, and processing sensor data.
 Pushes each new raw reading to the `shared_data_buffer`.
 Uses the **SensorHAL** virtual layer, as implemented in `specific_sensor_HAL`, to standardize high-level I/O across all sensors.

-**Multi-Rate Sampling**: Different sensors are sampled at different rates based on their response characteristics and application requirements.
-Each sensor has an individual `read_rate_Hz` parameter that determines its sampling frequency:
+Furthermore, note that different sensors are sampled at different rates based on their response characteristics and application requirements.
-- **IMU sensors (ICM-20948)** - Sampled at higher rates (e.g., 50-100 Hz) to capture fast motion dynamics
-- **Environmental sensors (ICP-20100, BH1750FVI)** - Sampled at lower rates (e.g., 1-10 Hz) as temperature, pressure, and light change slowly
-- **Audio sensor (MMICT390200012)** - Sampled at application-specific rates depending on the audio processing requirements

 The task maintains individual timers for each sensor and only reads when that sensor's interval has elapsed, optimizing power consumption and computational load.

 #### States